xpqz/documentation/dotnet-interface/docs/aplscript/creating-net-classes.md

 :EndNamespace
 ```

-Using VS, open the solution file d:\aplclasses\aplclasses7\Framework\project.sln and view aplclasses7.dll.
+Using VS, open the solution file`d:\aplclasses\aplclasses7\Framework\project.sln` and view `aplclasses7.dll`.

 ![aplclasses7_1](../img/aplclasses7-1.png)

-This shows that aplclasses7.dll contains a .NET namespace called APLClasses, which in turn contains the Primitives class.
+This shows that `aplclasses7.dll` contains a .NET namespace called APLClasses, which in turn contains the Primitives class.
 Primitives has a single method named IndexGen() which takes a number (an int) and a property named IndexOrigin.

-Next, Display the c# program program.cs.
+Next, Display the c# program `program.cs`.
 Notice that the main program calls a subroutine iota twice to calculate `⍸5` in origin 0 and 1.

 ![aplclasses7_2](../img/aplclasses7-2.png)